 The builds are based on utilizing traps as well as the powerful new Virtue actives (mostly Spear of Justice).
-They grant you the ability to pull an enemy, give you an extra leap that also heals your enemies and provide you with an ability to create a wall that blocks incoming projectiles.
+They grant you the ability to pull an enemy, give you an extra leap that also heals your enemies and provides you with an ability to create a wall that blocks incoming projectiles.
 Pretty much every meta build uses the same major traits: Piercing Light, Zealot’s Aggression and Big Game Hunter.
 They improve your traps and give you extra damage to enemies that are crippled and tethered by Spear of Justice.

 Firebrand – the second Guardian elite spec, this one came with Path of Fire.
 It unlocks a new weapon type – axes, but most importantly it replaces the Virtue actives with Tomes.
 They introduce an interesting mechanic.
 After activating a tome, you lose access to your weapon skills and instead you get a new set of abilities, they are called chapters and they’re specific to the tome you used.
 This spec is often used in damage support and condi DPS builds.

 Your minor traits grant you the quickness and the attribute extra attributes while under the effect of quickness.
 As for major traits, the first slot is either Unrelenting Criticism for more condi DPS with an axe, or Liberator’s Vow for other weapons and more supportive setup.
-In the second slot it’s either Stalwart Speed for more quickness and buffing allies, or Legendary Lore for more powerful Tomes.
-For the last one you can go for Loremaster to decrease Tomes cooldown and get the passive bonus at all times, or Quickfire for more burning damage.
+In the second slot, it’s either Stalwart Speed for more quickness and buffing allies or Legendary Lore for more powerful Tomes.
+For the last one you can go for Loremaster to decrease Tomes cool down and get the passive bonus at all times, or Quickfire for more burning damage.

 GW2 Guardian Meta Builds

 Now let’s take a look at some of the good Guardian builds for PvE and try to break down why they’re working.
-Since it’s more of a beginner’s guide, will focus on a build that works fine in open world encounters and dungeons.
-We're not going to talk about WvW or any other PvP setups, since it would make this guide twice as long.
+Since it’s more of a beginner’s guide, it will focus on a build that works fine in open world encounters and dungeons.
+We're not going to talk about WvW or any other PvP setups since it would make this guide twice as long.

 Dragonhunter Greatsword Build

 There are quite a few variants of this build.
-The one we’ll discuss uses Radiance, Virtues and Dragonhunter.
+The one we’ll discuss uses Radiance, Virtues, and Dragonhunter.
 It utilizes the powerful active Virtue Skills granted by the Dragonhunter.
 Virtues tree further empowers them and reduces their cooldown.
 Make sure to use your weapon skills like Symbol of Wrath, Whirling Wrath and Leap of Faith to optimize damage and mobility.
-You can also carry a longbow with you and weapon-swap when you need to pull some monsters from range, but in general the melee setup with greatsword offers more strength.
-Another option for secondary weapon set is scepter/focus.
+You can also carry a longbow with you and weapon-swap when you need to pull some monsters from range, but in general, the melee setup with greatsword offers more strength.
+Another option for a secondary weapon set is scepter/focus.
 It provides access to some powerful weapon skills like Shield of Wrath and Ray of Judgment.
-Incorporating them into your rotation might be a bit challenging at first, but it's best to start practicing more complex combos as soon possible.
+Incorporating them into your rotation might be a bit challenging at first, but it's best to start practicing more complex combos as soon as possible.

-At the same time, Radiance synergizes with Virtues to constantly reapply burning on your enemies and gain lots of critical chance and damage as well as retaliation and the possibility of frequently refreshing Aegis.
+At the same time, Radiance synergizes with Virtues to constantly reapply to burn on your enemies and gain lots of critical chance and damage as well as retaliation and the possibility of frequently refreshing Aegis.
 It all results in a strong DPS setup that’s not that difficult to execute.
 You just have to learn to optimize the uptime of the Aegis and retaliation boons.
 This setup can provide fairly high burst damage, but it also offers some survivability and defense.
 It's pretty engaging, but also rather easy to play.
-In the open world you'll even be able to auto attack some enemies to death.
-With a few small adjustments you can make this build viable in dungeons and fractals as a Guardian power DPS.
+In the open world, you'll even be able to auto attack some enemies to death.
+With a few small adjustments, you can make this build viable in dungeons and fractals as a Guardian power DPS.

 If you don’t have the Heart of Thorns and still want to play a similar style of build, you can switch Zeal in place of Dragonhunter.
 This way you’ll lose the access to the overpowered Virtue actives (most notably Spear of Justice), but it can still be a decent Greatsword setup.

 As far as the skills go, weapon skills are predefined, so there’s not much to talk about.
 Litany of Wrath is a great healing skill, since it heals you based on the damage you’ll be dealing and that’s a lot.
-Bane Signet, “Stand Your Ground!” and Procession of Blades make for really good utility set.
+Bane Signet, “Stand Your Ground!” and Procession of Blades makes for a really good utility set.
 Dragon’s Maw is a great elite trap and definitely the best option in the final slot.

 Firebrand Condi DPS Build

 This build’s main point of power is spamming AoE burning damage on multiple enemies, but you can also inflict bleeding.
 Moreover, you can offer plenty of utility to your party with Aegis and condition removal.
 For the main weapon set, you’ll use axe and torch combo.
 The specializations used in this build are Radiance, Zeal, and Firebrand.
 The Path of Fire elite spec is necessary to use axes, Mantras and most importantly the powerful Tome mechanics.
-It can be used in more difficult dungeons, fractals and even raids.
+It can be used in more difficult dungeons, fractals, and even raids.

 Activating Tome of Justice replaces your weapon skills with five new spells and four of them inflict burning.
 It’s obviously empowered by the Radiance tree, especially the Amplified Wrath trait.
 You should spam your Tome of Justice and its chapters as much as possible.
 When it’s on cooldown, you should focus on still applying as many conditions as possible with your axe.